-Recommendation for IM program (choose one): Continue as currently being conducted
+Recommendation for IM program (choose one): Continue with the addition of bear removal in a portion of Unit 19A

 5) Appendix: Purpose and context of Department Report

 This document provides a standard format for area biologists in the Alaska Department of Fish and Game (Department) to periodically report on progress in intensive management (IM) programs with predation control to the public and the Alaska Board of Game (Board).
 Predation control programs are authorized in Title 5, Chapter 92, Section 125 of the Alaska Administrative Code (5 AAC 92.125).
 The Department Report is premised on the 10 November 2010 draft Guidelines for intensive management of big game in Alaska, which describes the legal background, scientific principles, and management factors of producing and maintaining elevated harvests of ungulates (caribou, deer, or moose) in selected areas of Alaska.
 For IM programs initiated or renewed after 1 January 2012, the intent is that details of rationale, decision criteria involving public process and other biological and management factors for specific IM programs will be found in the corresponding Intensive Management Plan.